felixSchl/neodoc/README.md

 ## Usage ##

 > Basic usage example.
-For more detail on what docopt can do, have a look at
+For more detail on what neodoc can do, have a look at
 > `testcases.docopt` in the repo.

 1. Given this node.js program: